NexaAI/nexa-sdk/README.md

 ---

 GenieX is an **on-device Gen AI inference runtime for Qualcomm devices**.
-Bring  almost any GGUF model from Hugging Face — or a pre-compiled bundle from [Qualcomm AI Hub](https://aihub.qualcomm.com/models/) — and run it locally on the **Hexagon NPU, Adreno GPU, or CPU** in a few lines of code.
-One C SDK underneath, exposed through a CLI, Python, Kotlin/Java, Docker, and an OpenAI-compatible server.
+Bring almost any GGUF model from Hugging Face, ModelScope, or Docker Hub, or use a pre-compiled bundle from [Qualcomm AI Hub](https://aihub.qualcomm.com/models/).
+Run it locally on the **Hexagon NPU, Adreno GPU, or CPU** in a few lines of code.
+One C SDK underneath is exposed through a CLI, Python, Kotlin/Java, Docker, and an OpenAI-compatible server.
 It is the community version of Qualcomm GENIE.

 <div align="center">
   <img src="docs/Mintlify-image/geniex_arch_v2.png" width="820" alt="GenieX architecture: CLI, Python, Java, Docker, and OpenAI-compatible Serve interfaces sit on a single GenieX SDK, which dispatches to the llama.cpp runtime (GGML over CPU / GPU / Hexagon HTP kernels) or the Qualcomm AI Engine Direct runtime on the NPU — across Windows, Android, and Linux." />